noQils/advprog-modul6/README.md

 Testing the server by accessing `http://127.0.0.1:7878` correctly loads `hello.html`, while requesting an unknown path (e.g., `http://127.0.0.1:7878/unknown`) returns `404.html`.
 This milestone establishes basic request handling and prepares the server for more advanced routing in future updates.

 ![Commit 3 screen capture](/assets/images/commit3.png)

+## Commit 4 Reflection Notes

+The modified `handle_connection` function introduces a delay for requests to `/sleep` by calling `thread::sleep(Duration::from_secs(10))`.
+When accessing `127.0.0.1:7878/sleep` in one browser tab and `127.0.0.1:7878` in another, both requests experienced delays.
+However, when testing `127.0.0.1:7878` alone, the page loaded quickly, confirming that the issue was not due to device lag.

+This occurs because the server processes requests sequentially using a single thread.
+While handling the `/sleep` request, the server becomes blocked, preventing it from responding to other incoming requests until the delay completes.
+This highlights a fundamental drawback of single-threaded servers: a slow request can stall all others, leading to poor performance in multi-user environments.

+To mitigate this, a multithreaded approach can be implemented, allowing the server to handle multiple requests concurrently and preventing one slow operation from affecting others.
+This will be addressed in the next milestone.